 The tunnels were first, and are positively absolutely stunning.
-That in itself is work the stop.
+That in itself is worth the stop.

 I didn’t take new pictures of of the Othello Tunnels because I have so many from THIS post.

-However right after the tunnels, that’s when the bucket list bike ride started…
+Right after the tunnels is when the bucket list bike ride started…

 The Kettle Valley Rail Way Trail starts right after the Othello Tunnels, and is a very gentle downward grade until you reach the bottom of the mountain.
-You really aren’t required to pedal much at all, yet you didn’t have to break hard either.
-It’s just a lovely meander all the way down do-able for any age.
+You really aren’t required to pedal much at all, yet you don’t have to brake hard either.
+It’s just a lovely meander all the way down.

-The smoothest part was on top, and while it did get a little rockier down below, it was still smooth sailing.
+Riding the top was the smoothest, and while it did get a little rockier down below, it was still pretty smooth sailing.

-This is a very easy trail to bike, but I would caution that if small children take it, be very cautions about not having them on the mountain ravine side of the trail.
+This is a very easy trail to bike, but I would caution that if small children take it, be very cautious about not having them on the mountain ravine side of the trail.
 There is no protection on the cliff side in many areas and losing control could prove fatal.

-But for us, it was honestly the perfect bike ride.
+But for us, it was the perfect bike ride!